Ensure product safety and compliance with this metal detector daily inspection checklist designed for food manufacturing plants

 When to Inspect: Required Frequencies

 Different checks require different frequencies.
 This schedule aligns with HACCP best practices and auditor expectations for critical control point equipment.
-Missing even one interval creates a documentation gap that auditors will flag.
+Missing even one interval creates a documentation gap that auditors will flag during certification reviews.

 EVERY SHIFT